 Each of our Named Executive Officers is a party to an employment agreement with the Company.
 These employment agreements provide for severance arrangements in the event of termination of employment in certain circumstances and also provide for non-competition, non-solicitation and confidentiality agreements.
 These severance arrangements are discussed in more detail below under "Potential Payments upon Termination or Change in Control."
 The employment agreements for the Named Executive Officers were put in place at the time they became employees with the Company (in certain cases, prior to the Company's initial public offering in 2003).
-We believe that these agreements, including the severance provisions, are necessary to allow us to be competitive in recruiting and retaining top talent for executive officer positions.
-The Compensation Committee believes that the employment agreements in place for its executive officers are appropriate for the needs of the Company.
+We believe that these agreements, including the severance provisions, are necessary to allow us to be competitive in recruiting and retaining top talent for executive officers are appropriate for the needs of the Company.
 However, as part of its analysis of the reasonableness of each individual element of compensation and each Named Executive Officer's compensation package as a whole, the Committee expects that it will periodically conduct an analysis of each of these arrangements for reasonableness and market competitiveness.